-FMT\SMF\EXT.2
+FMT SMF EXT.2

 A user can unenroll an MDM agent from the device in one of two ways.
 First, a user can revoke the MDM agent's administrative privileges through the Settings app (Settings->Security & Location->Device admin apps) and then uninstall the agent.
 This method assumes that the MDM agent does block the user from revoking the agent's administrator privileges.
-When unenrolled in this fashion, the device will remove the Work Profile container, the container's applications and data.
-In effect, this translates to the selections of wiping all sensitive data (all Work Profile container data), removing all Enterprise applications (all container applications), removing all device-stored Enterprise application data (all container application), and removing Enterprise secondary authentication data (Knox password and/or fingerprint).
+When unenrolled in this fashion, the device will remove the work profile, the work profile's applications and data.
+In effect, this translates to the selections of wiping all sensitive data (all work profile data), removing all Enterprise applications (all work profile applications), removing all device-stored Enterprise application data (all work profile application data), and removing Enterprise secondary authentication data (Knox password and/or fingerprint).

 In the case where an MDM agent blocks the user from revoking the agent's administrative privileges, a user can only unenroll by wiping the entire device.
-By doing this, the user causes the device to wipe all protected data (wiping all data, including both the user's protected data and any Enterprise/Work Profile container data) as well as remove MDM policies and disabling CC mode (as the device returns to factory defaults).
+By doing this, the user causes the device to wipe all protected data (wiping all data, including both the user's protected data and any Enterprise/work profile data) as well as remove MDM policies and disabling CC mode (as the device returns to factory defaults).